The New York Post: Republican Rep.-elect George Santos admits to lying about key details of his bio

 Published

-Long Island Rep.-elect George Santos came clean to The New York Post on Monday, admitting that he lied on the campaign trail about his education and work experience — but insisting that the controversy won’t deter him from serving out his two-year term in Congress.
-“I am not a criminal,” Santos…
+Long Island Rep.-elect George Santos came clean to The Post on Monday, admitting that he lied on the campaign trail about his education and work experience — but insisting that the controversy won’t deter him from serving out his two-year term in Congress.
+“I am not a criminal,” Santos said at one…